AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 # What is an MVP?
 How would you describe it to a group of 6 year olds?
 A minimum viable product, or MVP, is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
 In industries such as software, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product
 # What is the hardest problem you have solved so far?
+I find ways to start self-learning python by watching tuturials on Linkedin.
 # What is pair programming?
 Pair programming is the practice of pairing up to work on programming tasks.The requirements for pair programming are minimal: two developers and a shared command line or code editor.
 With these basic ingredients in place, there are many ways to pair program, from the “Ping Pong Pattern” to much less structured forms.
 We’ll dive into different techniques for pair programming in the sections below, but they all have two critical things in common: turn-taking and open communication.

-What are you looking forward to learning about programming?
+# What are you looking forward to learning about programming?
+I would like to master the knowledge to use programming to sovle some digital marketing and data analysis problems.
-What is conscious listening?
+# What is conscious listening?
+Conscious listening is the act of being intentionally present during communication between yourself and another while being aware of your own and the other’s feelings and needs.
+Conscious listening is related to mindful listening, which is allowing another to express him/herself without interrupting, judging, refuting or discounting.
-What is a variable?
+# What is a variable?
+In programming, a variable is a value that can change, depending on conditions or on information passed to the program.
+Naming variables is known as one of the most difficult tasks in computer programming.
+When you are naming variables, think hard about the names.
+Try your best to make sure that the name you assign your variable is accurately descriptive and understandable to another reader.
+Sometimes that other reader is yourself when you revisit a program that you wrote months or even years earlier.

+When you assign a variable, you use the = symbol.
+The name of the variable goes on the left and the value you want to store in the variable goes on the right.
-What programming languages are you interested in learning?
+# What programming languages are you interested in learning?
 Why?
+python.
+Because it is the language that can be used for data analysis. #
-What is something kind that someone has done for you?
+# What is something kind that someone has done for you?
+Maria answers my questions all the time, which keep me improving my knowledge.
-If you were describing programming to someone who knows nothing about it, what would you say?
+# If you were describing programming to someone who knows nothing about it, what would you say?
+Programming is something you assign instruction to computer and prepared the response for computers.
-Which parts of this course made you feel doubtful of your own innate ability?
+# Which parts of this course made you feel doubtful of your own innate ability?
+I am not too sure about this.
+But I think my English language skills affects my learning.
+Sometimes I am not quite understand what the teacher is talking.
+It will be better if I watched tuturial which have some PPT to explain.
-What is a fixed mindset?
+# What is a fixed mindset?
+People with a fixed mindset typically believe that their level of intelligence and abilities are innate.
-What is something kind you have done for someone else?
+# What is something kind you have done for someone else?
+I helped answers questions when my classmates asked me.
-Have you done mindfulness or attention training before?
+# Have you done mindfulness or attention training before?
+No.
-Have you developed a habit of persevering?
+# Have you developed a habit of persevering?
+Yes.
+I tried to invest at least 10 mins to my goals.